-- Directors should watch for the red signs such as business strategy that doesn’t work properly, performance pressure, incompetent executives, unhealthy internal competition, and excessive focus on short-term goals.
+- Directors should watch for the red signs such as business strategy that doesn’t work properly, performance pressure, incompetent executives, unhealthy internal competition, an excessive focus on short-term goals.

-In order to prevent that, the management should encourage the senior executives to redefine the importance of risk management.
-Together with them, ask the question: What are the risk priorities and how do we handle it?
+To prevent that, the management should encourage the senior executives to redefine the importance of risk management that can increase the percentage of mitigated risk.
+Together with them, ask the question: What are the risk priorities and how do we handle them?
 Then, monitor all business operations closely and focus on aspects that need improvement.

 Trusting quantitative data only

 There is a mindset that says, “If you can’t measure it, then you can’t manage it.”
 Although it is true, you can’t apply this to all contexts.
 Many managers use this mindset as an alibi when they don’t do anything about arising issues because they “can’t measure it”.
 This type of management usually can’t even tell the difference between data and information.

 The management should have analyzed the data correctly so that it can be useful information for the decision-making process.
 Furthermore, management must:

 - Identify risk priorities and look for available data and information. by doing this you can the company have mitigated risk.

 - Look for additional information to develop Key Risk Indicators (KRI).

 - If no information is readily available, evaluate the Key Performance Indicator (KPI).

 - Communicate all risks that are difficult to quantify or lack confidence in the existing plan.